Property Orders

 The affidavit is a story of your marriage/relationship.
 In it you explain:

-- what both of you brought into the relationship/marriage;
+• what both of you brought into the relationship/marriage;

-- the contributions each of you made during the relationship/marriage – financial, non-financial and primary care-giver of your children;
+• the contributions each of you made during the relationship/marriage – financial, non-financial and primary caregiver of your children;

-- your current financial situation; and
+• your current financial situation; and

-- your future needs.
+• your future needs.

 You need to file a response.
 The forms you need to file in response to the application filed by the other party are Form 1A, Form 13 and an affidavit.

+In Form 1A you state which orders in the form that the other party has filed you agree with.
+If you do not agree with the orders applied for, state what orders you want to be made instead.
+In Form 13 you provide your financial details.
 In your affidavit you state which of the paragraphs in your spouse’s/ de facto partner’s affidavit you agree with.
-If you do not agree with the statement made by the other party, state what you believe is the correct version of events.
+If you do not agree with the statement made by the other party, state what you believe is the correct version of information.

 Next Steps